MassterJoe/smart-content-aggregator/README.md

 3. Interact with articles (like, comment, share, bookmark).
 4. Fetch recommended articles based on your interests and popular articles.
 5. Articles submitted without a summary will automatically generate one using AI summarization.

 ---

-## Contributing

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/new-feature`)
-3. Commit your changes (`git commit -m 'Add new feature'`)
-4. Push to the branch (`git push origin feature/new-feature`)
-5. Open a Pull Request

----